 · Price range: $$$$

 Pulitzer is a kid’s friendly hotel.
-It is one of the luxurious and famous hotel among other hotels in Prinsengracht.
-The guest are offered boat trip along with other services and modern amenities.
+It is one of the luxurious and famous hotels among other hotels in Prinsengracht.
+The guests are offered a boat trip along with other services and modern amenities.
 This hotel has a fantastic décor which is the combination of traditional and modern Dutch design.
 It has 225 guest rooms among them there are even family rooms as well.

 Local Food and Restaurants

 Piqniq is the best restaurant where you can have your breakfast with your family.
 They offer small dishes and yummy local food.
 It is a great place to hang out and it is even a budget restaurant with amazing ambiance.

 This restaurant is amazing for having lunch.
 Moreover, it is 5 minutes walk from dam square.
 So you can hop into this restaurant after exploring the wonderful tourist attraction.
 The most popular dish of this restaurant is the traditional Dutch fish sandwich.
 Do not forget to check out this restaurant because here the menu starts from €3.

 If you are in search of a Netherlands inspired menu then nothing than be better then dining out in Restaurant Vlaming.
 This restaurant is located in the Joordan district and offers amazing local food.
 The vegetable risotto and tuna is the famous dishes of this place.
 However, reserve your seats beforehand because this place always remains packed with tourists.

 Vondelpark is a famous park in Amsterdam.
 This park has a lot to offer to the kids.
 Your kids can play in the Terrance of the Melkhuis and adjacent to it is a playground as well.

 There is even a Kinderkookcafe where your children can cook small dishes while you relish a cup of coffee.
 There are even small pools and little playgrounds where most of the children gather in order to spend some playful time.